JayaAnim/kdbe/README.md

 # Release notes, starting at v9

+- `v69`:
+  - Adds an installable `django.bootstrap` app which provides static files for Bootstrap 5.
 - `v68`:
   - Removes `MEDIA_URL` from `django.settings`.
 This was always being overwritten by the storage backend.
   - Changes the `django.utils.send_email` function to inject remaining kwargs into the constructor of the `EmailMultiAlternatives` object.
 This function signature has been modified so that `attachment_list` has been removed, and can now be passed as the kwarg, `attachments`.